 You may also want to download the complete .tar.gz distro from PyPi: https://pypi.python.org/pypi/Stetl .
 This includes the examples and tests.

 Thanks to Bas Couwenberg, work is performed to provide Stetl as Debian packages on both Debian and Ubuntu, see details:

 stetl the command line utility.

 NB the versions of these packages may be older than when installing Stetl via pip from PyPi

 or directly from GitHub.
 Always check this first.

 Stetl depends on the following Python packages:

 - psycopg2 (PostgreSQL client)

-GDAL requires the native GDAL/OGR tools to be installed.
+GDAL Python binding requires the native GDAL/OGR libs and tools (version 2+) to be installed.

 lxml http://lxml.de/installation.html requires the native (C) libraries: